mehulfollytobevice/mehulfollytobevice/README.md

 ## 🎓 Education
 - **Master of Science in Data Science** - Northeastern University, Boston
-- **Bachelor of Science in Computer Science** - Vellore Institute of Technology, Vellore
+- **Bachelor of Technology in Computer Science** - Vellore Institute of Technology, Vellore

 ## 🎵 Fun Facts
 - 🥁 Amateur drummer and flutist